aceofgreens/aceofgreens.github.io/_drafts/2023-1-21-radon_saves.md

 \end{aligned}
 $$

+Here $\xi$ is the frequency variable corresponding to $r$.
 The change from the second to the third line comes from the sifting property of the Dirac delta function: when integrating across $r$, we know that all contributions where $r \ne x\cos \phi + y \sin \phi$ will be zero and hence we can just evaluate the inner function at $r = x\cos \phi + y \sin \phi$.
 In any case, one can recognize that line three is actually the two-dimensional Fourier transform evaluated at $\xi \cos \phi$ and $\xi \sin \phi$.
 And this is not a coincidence, it results from the [Fourier slice theorem](https://en.wikipedia.org/wiki/Projection-slice_theorem), stating that the one-dimensional Fourier transform of a single Radon projection projection is equal to the two-dimensional Fourier transform of the original image evaluated on the line on which the projection was taken.

 We have established that by taking one-dimensional convolutions on the Radon projections, we obtain points from the two-dimensional Fourier transform on the original image.
 The next logical step would be to reconstruct the image with the inverse Fourier transform.